acxz/gym-ccc/README.md

 observations in gym environments are normalized since the observation vector is directly passed into neural network models and dealing with normalization within the neural network for each environment is not feasible.
-However, this also means that gym environments can't be used for control methods that required the non-normalized states/observations.
+However, this also means that gym environments can't be used for control methods that require the non-normalized states/observations.

 The normalized environments are directly extended from the non-normalized